datacarpentry/image-processing/episodes/08-edge-detection.md

 ![Output file of Canny edge detection](../fig/07-canny-edges.jpg)

-Note that the edge output shown in an OpenCV window may look significantly worse than the image would look if it were saved to a file.
+Note that the edge output shown in an skimage window may look significantly worse than the image would look if it were saved to a file.
 The image above is the edges of the junk image, saved in a JPG file.
-Here is how the same image looks when displayed in an OpenCV output window:
+Here is how the same image looks when displayed in an skimage output window:

 ![Output window of Canny edge detection](../fig/07-canny-edge-output.png)